When Opening the DB

 user_version pragma value.
 I wrote a library to ease this task in rust and here is an example in python.

 This may come as a surprise for folks with experience with other database system, but SQLite does not enforce foreign key constraints by default.
-This means that a foreign key can point to a row that does not exist.
+Consequently, a foreign key can point to a row that does not exist.

 This can be fixed with pragma foreign_keys: